darrylwongqz/Chat-with-PDF-AI/README.md

 2. Enable Firestore and Storage
 3. Set up authentication with Clerk
 4. Generate a service account key for Firebase Admin SDK
+5. Configure CORS for Firebase Storage using the provided cors.json file

 ### Pinecone Setup
 1. Create a Pinecone account and create an index named "chat-with-pdf-ai"